suiji/Arborist/README.md

  - Following the introduction of standalone sampling, a break in backward compatibility appears in versions 0.3-0 and higher of the *Rborist* package.
 Prediction with models trained using earlier versions throws an unidentified-index exception from within the *Rcpp* glue layer.
 Older models should therefore be retrained in order to use version 0.3-0 and above.
  - Documentation for the *validate* command are out of date and may lead to errors.
 The documentation has been revised with version 0.3-8.
  - Classification was reporting the *oobErr* value as accuracy instead of out-of-bag error.
 This has been repaired in 0.3-8.
- - Non-binary classification with moderately-sized factor predictors (>= 64 levels) was failing due a shift-wraparound.
-This is repeared in 0.3-8.
+ - Non-binary classification with moderately-sized factor predictors (>= 64 levels) was failing due a wraparound shift.
+Repaired in 0.3-8.

 Correctness and runtime errors are addressed as received.
 With reproducible test cases, repairs are typically uploaded to the **Rborst.CRAN** repository within several days.